MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/business-events.md

 When you consider custom apis as business events in your solution use the following design principles.

 - **Clear intent**: The intent behind creating a business event must be clearly understood.
 In other words, what is the reason for creating the business event, and how it will be used by the subscriber?

 - **Specific**: The event should be specific so that a subscriber doesn't need to filter whether or not they should respond to it.
 Do not create generic business events that subscribers may not always respond to.

 - **Lightweight**: The event should contain only that data necessary to describe the event.
 If the subscriber requires additional data, the information in the event should provide the context to allow them to retrieve it if necessary.

 - **Not for tranferring data**: If your intent is to transfer data to a recipient and, in effect, realize a data export scenario, you don't have a good use case for business events.
 In fact, the use of business events for data transfer scenarios is a misuse of the business events.

 ### Custom Process Actions

-The concept of *Custom Action* includes both Custom API and Custom Process Actions.
+The concept of *Custom Action* includes both [Custom API](../../developer/data-platform/custom-api.md) and [Custom Process actions](../../developer/data-platform/workflow-custom-actions.md).
 They both create a new API, but how they do it is different.
 For custom business events, we recommend Custom API.

 Custom process actions can also be cataloged as business events.
 This is for backward compatibility if your solution already uses custom process actions to encapsulate some business logic which would represent a business event.
 You are not required to migrate this custom action to use Custom API.